 Pay as You Go: Serverless Computing enables organizations to pay only for what they use, rather than purchasing entire volumes of resources upfront.

-Ease of Use: Serverless Computing is easy to learn and use, making it a good choice for teams with limited experience in IT.
+Ease of Use: Serverless computing is simple to learn and use, which makes it an appealing selection for teams with limited computer science experience.

 Which is the Best Approach for Your Application?